 Artists receive room, board, studio, one complimentary workshop and access to SAWs facilities.
 SAWs facilities include; blacksmithing, ceramics, CNC machine, foundry, glass, screen printing, metal fabrication, and the wood shop.

 Residents will be responsible for the cost of travel, materials, and skilled labor.
-All residents, including Fellows, help with cooking and cleaning on a rotating schedule.
-Fellows are also encouraged to participate in artist critiques, presentations, events, and artist exhibitions.
+All residents, including Fellows, help cook family style dinners with a crew of staff and other residents.
+Fellows can anticipate cooking once every other week.
+Fellows may participate in studio visits, critiques, presentations, and artist exhibitions.

 + Program Summary